 - Our picks for the best Hulu movies are

 At the time of publishing, neither Sling Orange nor Blue have a free trial, though , Sling is offering a $10 off offer to new members, where the first month is just $10.
-Live sports makes Sling Orange vs. Blue a tricky question, as you may want both Orange (for three ESPN channels) and Blue (NBC Sports and NFL Network, plus Fox and NBC affiliates).
+Live sports makes Sling Orange vs. Blue a tricky question, as you may want both Orange (for three ESPN channels) and Blue (for NBC Sports and NFL Network, plus Fox and NBC affiliates).